JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 ```@example mtk
 vm = VertexModel(testcomp, [:in], [:out])
 ```
-we see the callback was generated and attached automaticially.
+we see the callback was generated and attached automatically.